 Make the sesame dressing

-- Place the sesame seeds in a suribachi and ground to a coarse paste.
+- Place the sesame seeds in a suribachi and grind to a coarse paste.

 - Pour in the rice vinegar, dashi, mirin and soy sauce.

 - Stir in the sugar and mix until dissolved.